boredazfcuk/docker-icloudpd/README.md

 **photo_album**: Set this to the name of an album to only download photos from a single album.

 **photo_library**: Set this to the name of an iOS 16 shared library to only download photos from a single shared library.
+Please note, due to issues with the shared libraries patch it has been moved to a different container.
+Please pull boredazfcuk/icloudpd:testing for this version of the container.

 ## OPTIONAL ENVIRONMENT VARIABLES